lsaravia/SpeciesRankSurface/srsdq.md

 To be an approximate multifractal the relationship $log(Z_q)$ versus $log(\epsilon)$ should be well described by a linear relationship, but also a linear relationship with superimposed oscillations is accepted [@Borda-de-Agua2007].
 A range of $q$ and $\epsilon$ must be established, then $D_q$ is estimated using linear regressions.
 Note that $D_q$ are defined in the limit ${\epsilon\to0}$ (equations @e2 and @e3) thus it is sufficient that there exists a scale below which such linear relationship applies to use the method [@Hentschel1983].

 To analyze species-abundance-area relationships with multifractals as Borda-de-Água [-@Borda-de-Agua2002], the boxes are replaced by species.
 Thus at each spatial scale $\epsilon$ each species holds the quantity of interest: its own abundance.
-Then the partition function is defined as a sum over the species present $S(A)$ in an area $A$ and the side ofthe box $\epsilon$ is replaced by the area:
+Then the partition function is defined as a sum over the species present $S(A)$ in an area $A$ and the side of the box $\epsilon$ is replaced by the area:

 (@e4) $Z_{q}(A)={\displaystyle \sum_{i}^{S(A)}} \left(\mu_{i}(A)\right)^{q}$